 New deal for north Louisiana safety-net hospitals worked out

 BATON ROUGE, La.
-(AP) — Gov. John Bel Edwards' administration announced Wednesday that after months of negotiations, a deal is done to transfer oversight of the state-owned safety-net hospitals in north Louisiana to a new manager.
+(AP) — Gov. John Bel Edwards' administration announced Wednesday that a deal is done to transfer oversight of the state-owned safety-net hospitals in north Louisiana to a new manager, with boosted costs and more direct involvement from Louisiana State University.

-The governor's office said contract terms have been reached to shift day-to-day oversight of the Shreveport and Monroe hospitals to southeast Louisiana-based Ochsner Health System.
-But the Edwards administration didn't release information about the terms of the new arrangement or when Ochsner would take control of the facilities.
+After months of negotiations, Edwards' chief lawyer Matthew Block said contract terms have been reached to shift day-to-day oversight of the Shreveport and Monroe hospitals to a new company jointly operated by southeast Louisiana-based Ochsner Health System and LSU.

-It appeared likely the deal would cost the state more than the current management contract with research foundation BRF.
-Edwards' office said "funding sources have been identified to support the health care joint venture in north Louisiana without requiring additional state funds."
-Lawmakers have said they heard the deal could cost $40 million more than BRF has been paid, though the administration hasn't confirmed that figure.
+The new company's takeover of the facilities is planned for Oct.
+1, barring any unexpected disruptions, Block said.
+The contract is planned for 10 years, with two possible extensions of up to five years each.

+The deal will cost $294 million this budget year, Block said, about $40 million more than the previous management contract.
+But he said federal financing will cover the increased price tag.

 LSU's governing board still must approve the contract, and lawmakers also will review it.

 The move aims to end years of strife over how BRF has managed the hospitals under its 2013 contract.
-BRF has repeatedly clashed with leaders of Louisiana State University, whose doctors work at the hospitals and whose medical students train there.
+BRF has repeatedly clashed with LSU leaders, whose doctors work at the hospitals and whose medical students train there.

+LSU previously ran the hospitals and their clinics, but then-Gov. Bobby Jindal stripped the university system of the management duties, as part of a wider effort to privatize the state-owned charity hospital system.
+Of 10 hospitals previously managed by LSU, the university system only currently oversees one, in Tangipahoa Parish.

+The Edwards administration deal will return LSU to more direct management of the hospitals in Shreveport and Monroe as well.
+Block said appointments to the hospitals' governing board that will choose the CEO and make decisions will be split evenly between the university system and Ochsner.

 The Edwards administration announced the planned management transfer to Ochsner in December and has been working on the terms of the arrangement ever since.